doubleaaron/RoboND-Rover-Project/README.md

 ![alt text][image14]

 **In the Notebook I added this function from the Walthrough Video as a rock finding test and it worked out.
-I incorporated it into the perception.py file later on.**
+I incorporated it into the perception.py file later on.
+This is all from the extensive Walthrough Video which was super helpful!
+I think I watched it a few times.**

 **# Let's discover some rocks!
     rock_map = discover_rocks(warped, levels=(110, 50, 60))